 Increasingly, people inoculate themselves against the advertising machine: Envy-based messages no longer work as often or as well.
 Meanwhile, everyone can benefit from products and services that will actually help them and their businesses and their families in the ways they dream of and need.

-The other day I stumbled across this quote from Seth Godin in Tribes:
+It’s like this quote from Seth Godin in Tribes:

 “[It’s about] finding a group that is disconnected but already has a yearning, not persuading people to want something they don’t have yet.”